Corporate governance practices

 The Board provides guidance to the Group on strategic objectives and takes accountability for the performance of the Group.
 There is oversight from the Board to the Group on the management of compliance risk, remuneration governance and ICT governance, which support good governance practices.
 Sustainable growth and delivery of strategic purpose are key objectives of the Board.

 The Board appreciates that these principles are essential for good governance and are important to successful stakeholder engagement.

 The standards of disclosure are regulated by the Companies Act, the JSE Listings Requirements and the King IVTM Code.

 The Board appreciates that effective corporate governance is a key driver of sustainability and acknowledges its responsibility in this regard, including to report openly thereon to stakeholders.
 Throughout the year (and up to the date of approval of this Integrated Report and annual financial statements) the principles articulated in the King IVTM Code have been applied or, if not applied, explained.

-The Board is responsible for the leadership and guidance of the Group and exercises control over all divisions and subsidiaries by monitoring executive management.
+The Board is responsible for the leadership and guidance of the Group and exercises control over all divisions and subsidiaries by monitoring executive management and subsidiary committees.
 The Board is at the head of the Group's corporate governance structure and ensures the Group is a responsible corporate citizen, cognisant of the impact its operations may have on the environment and society in which it operates, while acting in accordance with Datatec's Code of Conduct.